Luv 4 Dem Gangsta'z

-"Luv 4 Dem Gangsta'z", also known as Luv 4 Dem G'z, is a single by Eazy-E from the Beverly Hills Cop III soundtrack, the single was later included on Eazy-E's compilation, Featuring…Eazy-E.
+"Luv 4 Dem Gangsta'z", also known as Luv 4 Dem G'z, is a single by Eazy-E from the Beverly Hills Cop III soundtrack.
+It was later included on Eazy-E's compilation, Featuring…Eazy-E.

 History

 The song was released in 1994 and was written by Eazy-E, Kevyn "Ruthless Dirty Red" Carter and Doctor Jam and produced by Doctor Jam and Eazy-E. The guitar solo was performed by Slash.
-Luv 4 Dem Gangsta'z is notable for being the only single by Eazy-E to not be released for his label, Ruthless Records, as it was released for MCA Records.
-Luv 4 Dem Gangsta'z peaked at #1 on the Bubbling Under R&B/Hip-Hop Singles and #3 on the Bubbling Under Hot 100 Singles.
+"Luv 4 Dem Gangsta'z" is notable for being the only single by Eazy-E to not be released for his label, Ruthless Records, as it was released for MCA Records.
+The song is commonly used in Eazy-E remixes which started in the late 2000s."Luv 4 Dem Gangsta'z" peaked at #1 on the Bubbling Under R&B/Hip-Hop Singles chart and #3 on the Bubbling Under Hot 100 Singles chart.

-The song was also covered by the Insane Clown Posse with affiliate Cold 187um on The Mighty Death Pop!'s bonus album Smothered, Covered & Chunked.
-It was later sampled in 2014 by Sander Van Doorn and Firebeatz for their song "Guitar Track."
+The song was covered by the Insane Clown Posse with affiliate Cold 187um on The Mighty Death Pop!s bonus album Smothered, Covered & Chunked.
+It was later sampled in 2014 by Sander Van Doorn and Firebeatz for their song "Guitar Track".